 The most obvious immediate side effect is slight bleeding where the needle has been inserted into the skin.
 Other risks include mild to moderate bruising, as well as redness and swelling around the site of injection.
 These signs usually take several days to subside, but may take a little longer on lip fillers where there is little flesh and the skin is more tender.

-Rarely, allergic type reactions can occur after treatment with some fillers.
-These include prolonged redness, swelling, itching and/or hardness and bumps in the skin.
+In some cases, allergic type reactions can occur after treatment with some fillers.
+These include prolonged redness, swelling, itching as well as hardness and bumps in the skin.
 Such signs may appear at some, or all, of the points of injection.
 Sometimes, they can last for several months or longer, but this is not a common occurrence.

 If you have a history of cold sores, or fever blisters in the treated area, filler injections may cause them to break out again.
 In these cases, your practitioner may recommend that you take an anti-herpes medicine before treatment to help reduce the likelihood of an outbreak of cold sores.